 This is particularly useful to provide you with a snapshot of your transactions as they’re processing and then putting them into Splunk and making them available there.
-So, one thing to notice here with the eiConsole is every one of these transformations, no matter how complex, goes through the same 7 stage assembly line process, where data enters in to the system at the listener stage, is then transformed from its incoming data format into an underhand economical XML representation in the source transform stage.
+One thing to notice here with the eiConsole is every one of these transformations, no matter how complex, goes through the same 7 stage assembly line process, where data enters in to the system at the listener stage and is then transformed from its incoming data format into an underhand economical XML representation in the source transform stage.

 It then moves on to the routing stage where that data is then routed to any number of target systems.
-Then moves on to the target transform stage where that data is transformed from that canonical XML into the expected outgoing format be it JSON, EDI, HL7 what have you.
-And then finally at the transport stage, that data is sent to its final destination system wherever that may be.
+Then moves on to the target transform stage, where that data is transformed from that canonical XML into the expected outgoing format be it JSON, EDI, HL7 or what have you.
+Finally at the transport stage, that data is sent to its final destination system wherever that may be.

-So as I mentioned before, in this case, this transformation is a little bit different from some of the other ones so rather than taking a sort of external data from the listener and then sending it to another external system at the transport as you might do for some other integrations.
-This one is actually pulling transaction data from a running eiPlatform itself.
+As I mentioned before, in this case, this transformation is a little bit different from some of the other ones.
+Rather than taking a sort of external data from the listener and then sending it to another external system at the transport, as you might do for some other integrations, this one is actually pulling transaction data from a running eiPlatform itself.